-Leadership support is critical to Faci
+Leadership support is critical to the success of AMS programs and can include:

-- Issuing formal statements that the facility supports e orts to improve and monitor antimicrobial use - Including AMS-related duties in job descriptions and annual performance reviews - Ensuring that workforce members from relevant departments are given enough time to contribute to AMS activities - Supporting training and education - Ensuring participation from the many groups that can support AMS activities.
+- Issuing formal statements that the facility supports efforts to improve and monitor antimicrobial use - Including AMS-related duties in job descriptions and annual performance reviews - Ensuring that workforce members from relevant departments are given enough time to contribute to AMS activities - Supporting training and education - Ensuring participation from the many groups that can support AMS activities.

 Financial support increases the capacity and impact of a stewardship program.
-E ective programs will often show savings in both antimicrobial expenditures and indirect costs over time.
-Facility leadership, including owners and administrators, as well as regional and national leaders if the facility is part of a larger corporation, can show their support for AMS by:
+Effective programs will often show savings in both antimicrobial expenditures and indirect costs over time.